Can I edit my files with Orgro?

 Granting permissions

-When a file contains relative links and Orgro does not yet have the right permissions, a banner will appear at the top of the document prompting you to grant access.
+When a file contains external file links and Orgro does not yet have the right permissions, a banner will appear at the top of the document prompting you to grant access.

 Tap Grant Access to open a directory picker.
 Choose a directory high enough in the hierarchy that it contains both 1) the file you opened and 2) the files linked to.

-If all goes well, the banner will disappear and relative links will open on top of the starting document.
+If all goes well, the banner will disappear and file links will open on top of the starting document.

 Can I filter a document like with org-match-sparse-tree?